How To Make Puff Puff

 What Is Puff Puff?

-Not to be confused with Puff Pastry, Puff Puff is a wickedly delicious form of deep-fried batter that is eaten in a number of African countries.
+Not to be confused with Puff Pastry, Puff Puff is an insanely delicious form of deep-fried batter that is eaten in a number of African countries.

 It is called Puff Puff in Cameroon and Nigeria.
 It is called Les Beignets in French.
 Ghanaians make something similar called Bofrot or Togbei.
 Liberians equally eat a form of Puff Puff called Kala and the Congolese call it Mikale.
-It is a common West and Central African snack.
+It is a common snack eaten by West Africans and Central Africans.

 Puff Puff Ingredients